AdvancedResearchComputing/examples/quantum_espresso/README.md

 # Quantum ESPRESSO
 Quantum ESPRESSO is an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials.
 For more detailed information about the software, here is the link to their website, [Quantum ESPRESSO](https://www.quantum-espresso.org/).
-The example we provide here uses planewaves to calculate the total energy and band structure of four simple systems: aluminum (Al), copper (Cu), nickel (Ni), and silicon (Si).
+The cpu_only example we provide here uses planewaves to calculate the total energy and band structure of four simple systems: aluminum (Al), copper (Cu), nickel (Ni), and silicon (Si).

 ## Contents
 There is a cpu_only and gpu examples (each in its own folder):